| |

 enough so as to allow many adaptation modalities for the fulfillment of

+its foundational goals.
 However, there are three notions that will need to be re-examined in

 order to avoid any counterproductive rigidities at the moment of harmonizing